ChrisGiggleman/CyberSec/WireShark/Event_Analysis/C2_Traffic.md

-# Wireshark Event Analysis
+# Command & Control (C2) Traffic

-This guide contains examples and playbooks for using Wireshark in a SOC or pentesting context.
+## Overview

----
+C2 traffic is used by malware to communicate with a remote server.
+Detecting it is critical for SOC analysts to stop malware spread and data exfiltration.

-## 1. Detecting Malicious C2 Traffic
+## Indicators of Compromise
-**Indicators:**
+- Repeated small packets to external IPs at regular intervals
-- Repeated small packets to external IPs on non-standard ports
+- Encrypted traffic over uncommon ports
-- Unusual DNS queries (long/randomized domains)
+- Connections to suspicious or newly registered domains
-- Encrypted traffic to uncommon endpoints
+- Unusual DNS requests (long/randomized domains, TXT record abuse)

-**Filters:**
+## Wireshark Filters
 ```text
 dns || tls
 ip.addr == <suspect_ip>